TNO-MPC/protocols.risk_propagation/README.md

 Using encrypted incoming risk scores scores from other parties, every party can securely update its risk scores using the formula for risk propagation.
 After a set number of iterations, the eventual risk scores are revealed to the parties that own the accounts, using the distributed private key.

+In [ERCIM News 126 (July 2021)](https://ercim-news.ercim.eu/en126/special/privacy-preserving-collaborative-money-laundering-detection), we presented a more elaborate protocol descriptions.
 Figure 1 demonstrates a high-level overview of the idea behind the protocol.
+Figure 2 visualizes the decentralized approach.
 <figure>
   <img src="https://raw.githubusercontent.com/TNO-MPC/protocols.risk_propagation/main/assets/risk-propagation-overview.svg" width=100% alt="Risk Propagation High Level Overview"/>
   <figcaption>